damosullivan/1note.me/README.md

 ## Why not use a link shortner

-Link shortners I tries did not support the `onenote:` prefix and would not open OneNote.
+Link shortners I tried did not support the `onenote:` prefix and would not open in OneNote Desktop.

 ## How is it build